-6. Hospitals for people only on a lot, plot, or tract of land five (5) acres or larger.
+6. Hospitals and medical clinics for people only on a lot, plot, or tract of land five (5) acres or larger.

 7. Nursing or convalescent homes on a lot, plot, or tract of land five (5) acres or larger.

 8. Public parks, playgrounds, recreational areas.